RocketChat/docs-old/developer-guides/rest-api/Im/list-everyone/README.md

----
-order: 20
----

 # IM List Everyone
 Lists all of the direct messages in the server, requires the permission `view-room-administration` permission.
-It supports the [Offset, Count, and Sort Query Parameters](../offset-and-count-and-sort-info.md) along with [Query and Fields Query Parameters](../query-and-fields-info.md).
+It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info/) along with [Query and Fields Query Parameters](../../query-and-fields-info/).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |